 - Participate in an evaluation system to “evaluate the effectiveness of each faculty member”;

-- “Provide evidence of ongoing professional development”;
+- “Provide evidence of ongoing professional development”; and

 - Meet SACSCOC credential guidelines; and